NaomiMod/Rent-A-Hero-No1/TEXT_Format.md

 |0x5188|  BATTLES LOST|

-*Used to display long text continuously, without having to press a button to continue.
+*Used to display long text continuously,.